-- > WHO estimation: According to an estimate by the World Health Organization (WHO), mental illness makes up about 15% of the total disease conditions around the world.
+- by the World Health Organization (WHO), mental illness makes up about 15% of the total disease conditions around the world.
 The same estimate also suggests that India has one of the largest populations affected by mental illness. - India status: As a result of WHO estimation, India is the world's 'most depressing country'.